NATO Dispersed Operating Bases: Luneville-Chenevieres AB

-Currently the former base is under French Army control.
+The former base is under French Army control.
 It was renamed Quartier La Salle and has been used for equipment storage and as a communications facility.

 Vatry AB

 Vatry Air Base 48°46′37″N 004°11′14″E is located in the Marne Département along the Route nationale 14 (N14), about 14 miles southwest of Châlons-en-Champagne; 100 miles east of Paris.

-Currently the former NATO base is being developed as an international cargo and transport facility (Aeroport de Vatry).
+The former NATO base has been redeveloped as an international cargo and transport facility Châlons Vatry Airport.
 Very little remains of the old USAF base.

 Vouziers-Sechault AB

 Vouziers-Sechault Air Base 49°16′36″N 004°45′12″E is located in the Ardennes Département about 15 miles north-northwest of Sainte-Menehould; 117 miles east-northeast of Paris.

 Currently the former base is a reserve French Air and Space Force facility.

 Vitry-Brienne AB

 Vitry-Brienne Air Base 48°25′44″N 004°28′49″E is located in the Aube Département, approximately 17 miles northwest of Bar-sur-Aube; 117 miles southeast of Paris.

 In 1970 it was purchased by the Brienne Chamber of Commerce and later sold to private developers.
 It has been used by various groups for sport aviation, sky diving and soaring.
 In addition, an aviation museum has been established in the old USAF hangars.